 - Ensuring One’s Safety

-Resorts and swimming pools are a means of relaxation and fun, where safety should always be considered.
-It’s recommended to use pools with a lifeguard on duty as they are trained in performing cardiopulmonary resuscitation.
-Keep a close eye on children and don’t take risks in deep water.
+When you’re around a pool, keep a close eye on children and don’t take risks in deep water.
 Ensuring everyone’s safety is the top priority whenever going out for a swim.
-Most people would agree that while pools are time of enjoyment, they agree that safety is especially important near water.
-It is important for them to know the proper execution of CPR.
-Take an online CPR course for precaution and ensure that you can protect the people around you.
+Most people would agree that while pools are a place of enjoyment, safety is especially important near water.
+It is essential for everyone to know the proper CPR to avoid drowning and other emergencies.
+Taking an online CPR course will ensure that you can protect the people around you are safe.